gramener/gramex-chartvalidate/README.md

 - package.json "version" should be a valid semver and greater than 1.0.0
 - package.json "description" property should exist
 - package.json "module" should begin with "dist/" and end with ".js"
-- package.json "browser" should be the same as "module" but end with ".min.js" instead of ".js"
+- package.json "main" should be the same as "module" but end with ".min.js" instead of ".js"
+- package.json "browser" should not be defined
 - package.json "scripts.build" should be defined
 - package.json "scripts.lint" should run prettier and eslint
 - package.json "scripts.prepublishOnly" should lint and build